ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/README.md

-# IBM Partner Ecosystem

-## Cloud Native Learning Journey
+# Cloud-Native Learning Journey

-This developer enablement will enable Partner technical teams to understand how to use the tools to manage the full lifecycle of Cloud Native development with IBM Kubernetes Service or managed Red Hat OpenShift on IBM Cloud.
+This developer enablement will enable technical teams to understand how to use the tools to manage the full lifecycle of Cloud-Native development with IBM Kubernetes Service or managed Red Hat OpenShift on IBM Cloud.

-The rendered Learning Journey can be viewed here - [Partner Cloud Native Enablement](https://ibm-gsi-ecosystem.github.io/ibm-gsi-cloudnative-journey/)
+The rendered Learning Journey can be viewed here - [Cloud-Native Activation](https://ibm-garage-cloud.github.io/ibm-cloudnative-journey/)

 To update and manage the Learning Journey follow these steps.